nh-aspnetdataprotection/NHibernate.AspNetCore.DataProtection/src/NHibernate.AspNetCore.DataProtection/docs/README.md

                                                             });
 configuration.AddDataProtectionKeyMapping();
 ```
-You can also use your existing `ModelMapper` instance if you are already using NHibernates mapping by code:
+You can also use your existing `ModelMapper` instance if you are already using NHibernate's mapping by code:

 ```
 var configuration = new Configuration()